Vectors with PHP

 class Vector {

-private $components;
+private array $components;

 public function __construct(array $components) {